The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 - Film and video editor—29 percent

 - Diesel mechanic—27 percent

 Although it's called the Bluegrass State, Kentucky is known for live music that spans many different genres. ("Bluegrass" actually refers to the grass that grows abundantly across the state.)
 And don't forget about the bourbon, sports, and friendly, helpful people.
 Towns and cities across Kentucky have thriving culinary and coffee scenes, and there is no shortage of farmers' markets and festivals.

 You'll find lots to see and do since the state is filled with diverse, beautiful landscapes.
 And you're not too far from cities like Nashville, Cincinnati, and Indianapolis.
 From a professional standpoint, there are a variety of strong industries offering career opportunities.
 Additionally, there are a number of great post-secondary schools to choose from in the event that you need to gain new skills and abilities.
 So, coming in 10th for the state with the lowest cost of living, Kentucky may be the affordable place that you are looking for.

 - Cost of living—9.7 percent lower than the national index

-- Strongest industries—Aerospace, automotive, food and beverage, healthcare, manufacturing, and transportation, according to the Cabinet for Economic Development
+- Strongest industries—Agricultural technology, aerospace, automotive, chemicals, food and beverages, healthcare, logistics, manufacturing, plastics and rubber, and primary metals, according to the Cabinet for Economic Development

 - Average monthly rent—$837